KDFC: KDFC

 KDFC was founded in 1948.
 Bill Crocker founded the station and was its first general manager.
 Sales were handled by Ed Davis, who later became the station's long-running general manager.
 Engineering was handled by Herbert Florance.
 The initials of their last names gave the radio station its call sign.
 It has programmed classical music for most of its history, though at one point during the 1950s, it featured a beautiful music format.

-For many years the programming, which was largely automated after 1976, was simulcast on KIBE 1220 AM, a 5 kW AM station in Palo Alto, California that began broadcasting in 1949 from a transmitter near the western approach to the Dumbarton Bridge.
+For many years the programming, which was largely automated after 1976, was simulcast on KIBE 1220 AM, a 5 kW AM station in Palo Alto, California, that began broadcasting in 1949 from a transmitter near the western approach to the Dumbarton Bridge.

-Ed Davis's company Sundial Broadcasting sold the AM and FM to Brown Broadcasting in 1993 for US$15.5 million.
-In 1996, Brown Broadcasting sold the FM station and AM simulcast sister station (KDFC 1220 AM) to Evergreen Media, who in turn sold the FM to Bonneville Broadcasting and the AM to Douglas Broadcasting in 1997.
+Ed Davis's company Sundial Broadcasting sold the AM and FM operations to Brown Broadcasting in 1993 for US$15.5 million.
+In 1996, Brown Broadcasting sold the FM station and AM simulcast sister station (KDFC 1220 AM) to Evergreen Media, who in turn sold the FM operation to Bonneville Broadcasting and the AM operation to Douglas Broadcasting in 1997.
 New station management transitioned KDFC's programming to a more mass-appeal approach, which boosted ratings significantly, though was occasionally criticized for their new "top 40 of classical music" approach.

-Bill Lueth, who had done mornings on rival classical station KKHI, moved to mornings at KDFC in 1997 and also contributed to the station's rise and shift from automation to live hosts.
+Bill Lueth, who had hosted mornings on rival classical station KKHI, moved to mornings at KDFC in 1997 and also contributed to the station's rise and shift from automation to live hosts.
 In 2003 KDFC became the first station in the Bay Area to broadcast using HD Radio.